Rainy Day in Valletta

 If you want convenience and choice, the market hall can be a practical base—especially when you want to stay indoors without committing to a long sit-down meal.

-Between showers: short walks that still feel like Valletta
+Between showers: micro-walks that still feel cinematic

-- Merchant Street: balconies and café pockets
+- Merchant Street: balconies + café pockets

-- A quick viewpoint stop if wind and rain allow it
+- A quick viewpoint stop only if wind and rain allow it

 FAQ